- Some animals on this list have silly words in their names such as the Blue-Footed Booby.

 While not very large for a shark (it measures about 4 feet long), it does have a voracious appetite.
 It was once captured on film eating a bamboo shark that was about 80% of its total size.

-Here is a summarized list of the top 10 funny animal names:
+Here’s a summarized list of the top 10 animal names we found the funniest:

 The Featured Image